AALE Holds Annual Elections

 AALE’s Newest Members

 AALE recently welcomed members under the Associate and the newly established Affiliate membership categories.
 Joining as an Associate member is the Honors Program at Montreat College (NC).
 The Honors Program is open to students from all majors and consists of 22 hours that replace courses in the General Education program.
-Honors students explore texts and topic from the Christian, Western, and World traditions from the perspective of multiple disciplines across the arts and sciences.
+Honors students explore texts and topics from the Christian, Western, and World traditions from the perspective of multiple disciplines across the arts and sciences.
 Joining as an Affiliate member is Saint Constantine College (TX).
 Founded in 2016, Saint Constantine College is “dedicated to setting the standard for dialectical, Great Texts education in the classical model, and graduating students who are generous conversants, lifelong learners, and moral leaders in their communities.”

 AALE Holds Annual Elections